-The safety of the use of hearing aids when connected to external equipment (with an auxiliary input cable and/or USB cable and/or directly), is determined by the external signal source.
+The safety of the hearing aids, when connected to external equipment (with an auxiliary input cable and/or with USB cable and/or directly), is determined by the external signal source.
 When the hearing aids are connected to external equipment which is plugged into a power socket, this equipment must comply with IEC 62368-1 or equivalent safety standards.

-Use of third-party accessories
+Use of third party accessories

-Only use accessories, transducers or cables supplied by the manufacturer.
-Non-original accessories may result in reduced electromagnetic compatibility (EMC) of your device.
+Only use accessories, transducers, or cables supplied by the manufacturer.
+Nonoriginal accessories may result in reduced electromagnetic compatibility (EMC) of your hearing aids.